SolidBench/rdf-dataset-fragmenter.js/README.md

 Different strategies for matching quads.
 These matchers can for example be used for `QuadTransformerAppendQuadLink` or `FragmentationStrategyExceptionEntry`.

-#### Component Value Matcher
+#### Predicate Matcher

-Matches a quad by the provided regex and the specified quad component's value, with an optional probability to only match a given share of quads that would otherwise match.
+Matches a quad by the given predicate regex.

 ```json
 {